Lohit244/IEEE-Covid-project/README.md

 ## Problems encountered -
 + Multiple layout issues that i just fixed by using bootstrap
 + Api selection for state data.. most APIs delivered inconsistent data and some some had quite old data..
++ UAE, UK and DRC had their full names returned in mapbox.. last minute fix
 ## What i learned
 + I learnt how to interact with APIs
 + Also learnt to use bootstrap (can be extended to other css libraries) to a good degree...